McGill University Faculty of Medicine and Health Sciences: History

 The Montreal Medical Institution was established in 1823 by four physicians, Andrew Fernando Holmes, John Stephenson, William Caldwell and William Robertson, all of whom had been trained at the University of Edinburgh Medical School, and were involved in the foundation of the Montreal General Hospital.
 In 1829 it was incorporated into McGill College as the new College's first faculty; it thus became the first Faculty of Medicine in Canada.
-A highly didactic approach to medical education called the "Edinburgh curriculum", which consisted of two six-month courses of basic science lectures and two years of "walking the wards" at The Montreal General Hospital, was instituted.
-From 1833 to 1877 the Faculty followed the pattern set by the University of Edinburgh and required graduating students to submit an 'inaugural dissertation' - a database of these is available.
+A highly didactic approach to medical education called the "Edinburgh curriculum", which consisted of two six-month courses of basic science lectures followed by two years of "walking the wards" at The Montreal General Hospital, was instituted.
+From 1833 to 1877, the Faculty followed the pattern set by the University of Edinburgh and required graduating students to submit an "inaugural dissertation."
+A database of these is available.

-Sir William Dawson, the principal of McGill, was instrumental in garnering resources for the faculty and pioneering contributions from Thomas Roddick, Francis Shepherd, George Ross and Sir William Osler helped to transform the Victorian era medical school into a leader in modern medical education.
-Osler graduated from the MDCM program at McGill University Faculty of Medicine in 1872, and co-founded the present-day Johns Hopkins School of Medicine in 1893.
+Sir William Dawson, the principal of McGill, was instrumental in garnering resources for the faculty, and pioneering contributions from Thomas Roddick, Francis Shepherd, George Ross, and Sir William Osler helped transform the Victorian‑era medical school into a leader in modern medical education.
+Osler graduated from McGill’s MDCM program in 1872, and as one of the four founding professors, helped establish the Johns Hopkins School of Medicine when it opened in 1893.

 In 1905, the Bishop's University Medical Faculty Montreal who established in Montreal in 1871 closed and amalgamated with McGill University to create the new McGill University Faculty of Medicine, where BU graduates such as Maude Abbott, one of the Canada's earliest female medical graduates transferred to work for McGill as the Curator of the McGill Medical Museum.

-The McGill University Health Centre was part of a $2.355 billion Redevelopment Project on three sites - the Glen, the Montreal General and Lachine hospitals.
+The McGill University Health Centre was part of a $2.355 billion Redevelopment Project on three sites – the Glen, the Montreal General and Lachine hospitals.
 A new $1.300 billion MUHC Glen site fully integrated super-hospital complex opened in 2015.

 A new satellite campus for McGill Medicine for a French stream MD, CM program was established in 2020 for the Outaouais region with a graduating class size of 24 and total of 96 in the program.
 The establishment of the program is part of a $32.5-million construction project of the Groupe de médecine familiale universitaire (GMF-U) de Gatineau.

 In September 2020, the Faculty of Medicine changed its name to the Faculty of Medicine and Health Sciences to reflect the growth of interprofessionalism and the diversity in the Faculty of Medicine.